 - Keep your hair and scalp very clean.
 Use a mild shampoo like baby shampoo.
-If you want to use lotion on your head, use sorbolene.
-Check with your nurse before using any other hair or skin care products.
+If you want to use moisturiser on your head, use sorbolene.
+Check with your nurse before using any other hair or skin care products on the scalp.

 - Comb or brush your hair gently using a wide tooth comb or a hairbrush with soft bristles.

 - Explain to family and friends, especially children, that the chemotherapy may make your hair fall out.

-- Cut your hair, especially if it is long, before it falls out.
+- Consider cutting your hair before it falls out.
 Some people say this gives them a sense of control.